beerendlauwers/urbanslug.github.io/_posts/2014-03-05-How-to-apply-a-patch-in-haste.md

 So you really should read more on this but of you are in a hurry.

 You should get your source then copy the .patch or .diff into the root of the source file.
 Then run `git apply patch_name`.
 If you don't have git installed you can use the patch command.
-How to use it is in teh first link below.
+How to use it is in the first link below.

 Other places you can read on the same including how to make one include: